CQian121/Lipid-modifying-agents-and-atrial-fibrillation/README.md

-Xia M, Zhong Y, Peng Y, and Qian C. Lipid-modifying agents and risk of atrial fibrillation: a drug-target Mendelian randomization study.
+Xia M, Gao G, Zhong Y, Peng Y, and Qian C. Lipid-modifying agents and the risk of atrial fibrillation: a drug-target Mendelian randomization study.